elastisys/compliantkubernetes/docs/user-guide/network-model.md

 !!!important

-    Some load-balancers fronting Compliant Kubernetes do not preserve source IP.
+    Some load-balancers fronting Welkin do not preserve source IP.
 This makes source IP allowlisting unusable.

     To check if source IP is preserved, check the HTTP request headers received by your application, specifically `x-forwarded-for` and `x-real-ip`.
 The [user demo](https://github.com/elastisys/compliantkubernetes/blob/main/user-demo/app.js#L24) logs all HTTP request headers, as shown in the screenshot below.